Why tennis needs Federer and Nadal rivalry

 TV ratings soar

-The Australian Open men's finals was a ratings winner for television companies, which pay major tournaments millions of dollars for the right to broadcast the event.
+The Australian Open men's final was a ratings winner for television companies, which pay major tournaments millions of dollars for the right to broadcast the event.

-Australia's Channel 7 said the showdown between Federer and Nadal attracted 4.4 million viewers, its highest for an Australian Open men's finals match in 10 years.
+Australia's Channel 7 said the showdown between Federer and Nadal attracted 4.4 million viewers, its highest for an Australian Open men's final in 10 years.
 Eurosport said the match attracted a record audience of 16 million viewers across Europe.

 Federer's successful return to tennis in Australia after six months off was also a winner for Grand Slam Tennis Tours, a Vermont-based tourism company specializing in high-end travel to the world's top tennis events.

-Demand for travel packages to this year's Australian Open was 25% higher than last year, according to Grand Slam Tennis Tours president Andrew Chmura.
+Demand for travel packages to this year's Australian Open was 25% higher than last year, according to its president Andrew Chmura.

-"Without a doubt, Federer drives the market more than anyone tennis player ever has," Chmura said.
+"Without a doubt, Federer drives the market more than any one tennis player ever has," Chmura said.

 "When he plays, ticket prices move dramatically.
 When the schedule comes out and you see that Federer is playing at the night session instead of the day session, prices on the day session drop and prices on the night session increase."